Ch Nisar has parted ways with PML-N: Saad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Party supremo Nawaz Sharif and former Punjab Chief Minister Shahbaz Sharif were reported to be at loggerheads on issuing a party ticket to Ch Nisar.
+Party supremo Nawaz Sharif and foormer Punjab Chief Minister Shahbaz Sharif were reported to be at loggerheads regarding issuing a party ticket to Nisar.

-The former interior minister had alleged that a ‘drama’ was being staged by the PML-N leadership in order not to issue him party tickets for the forthcoming polls.
+The former interior minister had alleged that a ‘comical drama’ was being staged by the PML-N leadership to not issue him party tickets for the forthcoming polls.

-Rafique took to twitter on Friday and expressed regret at the failure of reconciliation talks with Nisar -- who had been associated with the party for over three decades.
+Rafique took to twitter Friday and expressed regret at the failure of reconciliation talks with Nisar--who had been associated with the party for over three decades.

 “We did not want the talks to fail, but this is how it is now,” the PML-N leader wrote.